-You'll need to explain to students that a job description spells out the responsibilities of a specific role.
+You'll need to explain to students that a job description helps you understand a specific role by spelling out its responsibilities.
 It also details any qualifications, experience and skills required to do the job properly.
+Explain that they need to find out all of these details for their chosen role.

-To help with the research, a ready-made job description template has been provided.
-In addition, the supporting guidance sheet offers further hints they may wish to consider while the useful glossary will enable students to express their ideas more readily.
+To help with this research, they can either complete the job description activity sheet or create their own job description.
+The top tips sheet offers further hints they may wish to consider, while the useful glossary will enable students to express their ideas more readily.